Getting cut by rusty metal can lead to serious infections, including tetanus, requiring prompt wound care and medical attention.

 What Happens If I Get Cut By Rusty Metal?

-Getting cut by rusty metal can introduce harmful bacteria into your body, increasing the risk of infections like tetanus.
+Getting cut by rusty metal can introduce harmful bacteria into your wound, increasing the risk of infections like tetanus and other bacterial skin infections.
 Prompt cleaning and medical attention are essential to prevent serious complications.

 Why Are Cuts From Rusty Metal Dangerous?

-Rusty metal often harbors bacteria such as Clostridium tetani, which causes tetanus.
-The rough, corroded surface traps dirt and microbes, making wounds from rusty metal more prone to infection.
+Rusty metal is often old, rough, dirty, and exposed to soil or dust where bacteria may be present.
+The rough, corroded surface can trap debris and microbes, making wounds from rusty metal more prone to contamination.

 How Can I Prevent Infection After a Rusty Metal Cut?

-Clean the wound thoroughly with soap and water immediately.
-Seek medical advice to determine if a tetanus booster or antibiotics are necessary to reduce infection risk.
+Clean the wound thoroughly with clean running water and gently wash around it with soap.
+Seek medical advice to determine if a tetanus booster, tetanus immune globulin, wound cleaning, or infection treatment is necessary.

 What Are the Signs of Infection From a Rusty Metal Cut?

-Signs include redness, swelling, pain, pus formation, and sometimes fever.
-If muscle stiffness or lockjaw develops, seek emergency medical care as these may indicate tetanus.
+Signs include redness, swelling, warmth, worsening pain, pus formation, red streaks, and sometimes fever.
+If muscle stiffness, jaw tightness, trouble swallowing, or spasms develop, seek emergency medical care as these may indicate tetanus.

 When Should I See a Doctor After Being Cut By Rusty Metal?

-If the cut is deep, dirty, or caused by rusty metal, see a doctor promptly.
-Medical professionals can assess the wound and provide tetanus immunization or antibiotics if needed.
+If the cut is deep, dirty, puncture-like, hard to clean, or caused by rusty metal, see a doctor promptly.
+Medical professionals can assess the wound and provide tetanus immunization, tetanus immune globulin, antibiotics for infection when appropriate, or additional wound care if needed.

 The Bottom Line – What Happens If I Get Cut By Rusty Metal?